RecallGraph/RecallGraph/README.md

 - rewind a node to any point in time in its mutation history, or
 - even bring a deleted node back to life!

-Snapshots, when available, are used on a best-effort basis to minimize the number of diff calculations required to perform a rewind/fast-forward.
+In the background, recurring cron jobs are executed to create periodic snapshots from event lists, and a skeleton graph that records a history of structural changes to the main data.
+Snapshots, when available, are used on a best-effort basis to reduce the number of diff calculations required to perform a rewind/fast-forward.
+The skeleton graph is used to run traversals on historical versions of the main data.

 **The process described above makes the implicit assumption that all mutation methods for a node were invoked through CivicGraph's API, allowing it to record all changes, and no direct manipulation happened**.
 But what if somehow, a node underwent a few direct mutations via other means (AQL/Core REST API/Client)?